 There is no law in England or Wales to stop anyone of any age from babysitting.
 However, a person under the age of 16 can't be charged with neglect or ill treatment of a child left in their care.
 Parents remain responsible and can be charged themselves if their child is harmed in any way.
 The NSPCC recommend 16 as a minimum age for babysitting.

 As a parent, you should make sure you're happy and comfortable with who you choose as a babysitter.
-It's a parent’s responsibility to make sure their children are safe.
+It's your responsibility to make sure your children are safe.
 You do need to think about what would happen if something went wrong.
 Make sure the babysitter knows where you are and has a contact phone number for you or a relative or close friend who lives nearby.

 Home child carers, also known as nannies and au pairs, provide care for children in the parent's own home.
 They don't need to register with Ofsted, but may choose to register on the voluntary part of the Childcare Register.